at-boundary/metatest-rest-java-example/README.md

           distribution: 'temurin'

       - name: Run tests with Metatest
-        env:
-          GPR_USER: ${{ github.actor }}
-          GPR_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         run: ./gradlew test -DrunWithMetatest=true
 ```

 ## Key Features

-- Zero code changes - Just add plugin and config files
+- Zero code changes - Just add dependency and config
-- Automatic AspectJ setup - Plugin handles all JVM configuration
 - Plug-and-play - Works with existing JUnit + RestAssured tests
 - Multiple fault types - Null, missing, empty, invalid values
 - Configurable - Exclude endpoints, tests, or fault types
-- Detailed reports - JSON output with fault coverage metrics
+- Detailed reports - JSON and HTML output with fault coverage metrics

 ## Troubleshooting

-### Plugin not found
+### Dependency not found
-- Ensure credentials are set (GPR_USER and GPR_TOKEN)
-- Check settings.gradle.kts has GitHub Packages repository in pluginManagement
+- Ensure JitPack repository is added to settings.gradle.kts
+- Check the version tag exists: https://jitpack.io/#at-boundary/metatest-rest-java

 ### AspectJ weaver not found
-- Ensure io.metatest:metatest is in testImplementation dependencies
+- Ensure the metatest dependency is in testImplementation
-- The plugin requires the library to be on the classpath
+- The library includes aspectjweaver as a transitive dependency

 ### Tests not running with Metatest
 - Verify -DrunWithMetatest=true is set
-- Check logs for [Metatest] Configuring test task...
+- Check that aspectjAgent is found in the test task configuration
 - Run with --info for detailed output

 ## Documentation